 When is probate required in Queensland?

 Probate is ordinarily required where there are estate assets with a substantial value.
-What is considered as ‘substantial’ value, ultimately depends on those – individuals and organisations – that the estate needs to deal with.
+What is considered as ‘substantial’ value, ultimately depends on the individuals and organisations that the estate needs to deal with.

-- Where there’s litigation concerning the will or estate.
+- Legal disputes or litigation about the will or estate.

 When is probate not required in Queensland?